Ethorbit/Discord_Sticky-Message-Bot/README.md

-    !sticky preview <discord message> - Preview what a sticky looks like !sticky list <channel id> - List stickies in a channel !sticky list - List all channels with stickies !sticky - list all commands
+    !sticky preview <discord message> - Preview what a sticky looks like !sticky list <channel id> - List stickies in a channel !sticky list - List all channels with stickies !sticky - List all commands

 # Installation
 ### Environment Variables